1. Policy Statement

 - comply with all relevant employment legislation.

-- comply with the provisions of the Ethics in Public Office Act 1995 and the Standards in Public Office Act 2001 (Ethics Acts) and in particular make the appropriate disclosure of interest provided for in the Ethics Acts to Shannon Group where an employee holds an office designated under the Acts.
+- comply with the provisions of the Ethics in Public Office Act 1995 and the Standards in Public Office Act 2001 (Ethics Acts) and in particular make the appropriate disclosure of interest provided for in the Ethics Acts to Shannon Heritage where an employee holds an office designated under the Acts.

 - comply with all rules, regulations and guidelines in relation to competitive tendering for the procurement of goods or services.